antolu/KTH-InformationRetrieval-DD2476/README.md

 ### 1.5

 Difficult cases: majors with courses in mathematics.
 Are we looking for documents about majors in mathematics, or majors with math courses?
+Some documents describe people having a degree in mathematics living in davis, or have a graduate, and know mathematics.
+Are they relevant?

 **Biological_Systems_Engineering.f 2**
 About graduate program in biological systems, with course in mathematics.